-The fair values of our equity investments in Armata's and Entasis's common stock and those investments held by ISP Fund LP are based on the quoted prices in active markets and are classified as Level 1 financial instruments.
-The fair values of our marketable securities and the warrants of Armata and Entasis classified within Level 2 are based upon observable inputs that may include benchmark yields, reported trades, broker/dealer quotes, issuer spreads, two-sided markets, benchmark securities, bids, offers and reference data including market research publications.
+The fair values of our equity investments in Armata's and Entasis's common stock and public traded investments held by ISP Fund LP are based on the quoted prices in active markets and are classified as Level 1 financial instruments.
+The fair values of the warrants of Armata and Entasis classified within Level 2 are based upon observable inputs that may include benchmark yields, reported trades, broker/dealer quotes, issuer spreads, two-sided markets, benchmark securities, bids, offers and reference data including market research publications.

-The fair value of InCarda's warrants is classified as Level 3 financial instruments as InCarda's securities are not publicly traded and the assumptions used in the valuation model are based on significant unobservable and observable inputs including those of publicly traded peer companies.
+InCarda's warrants, Gate's convertible note, and private placement positions held by ISP Fund LP are classified as Level 3 financial instruments as these securities are not publicly traded and the assumptions used in the valuation model for valuing these securities are based on significant unobservable and observable inputs including those of publicly traded peer companies.